 This grinder has 18 different settings, letting you grind beans from ultra-fine to super-coarse.
 It’s powerful and large enough to grind coffee to make 4-18 cups.

-Wondering how coarse you should grind your coffee?
+Wondering how coarse to grind your coffee?
 Here’s a quick guide based on brew-method:

 Extra Coarse – Cold brewing